elastic/elasticsearch-specification/README.md

 ```
 Usage:
   make <target>
   validate         Validate a given endpoint request or response
   validate-no-cache  Validate a given endpoint request or response without local cache
   generate         Generate the output spec
+  compile          Compile the specification
   license-check    Add the license headers to the files
   license-add      Add the license headers to the files
   spec-format-check  Check specification formatting rules
   spec-format-fix  Format/fix the specification according to the formatting rules
-  spec-compile         Compile the specification
   spec-dangling-types  Generate the dangling types rreport
-  setup-env            Install dependencies for contrib target
+  setup            Install dependencies for contrib target
   clean-dep        Clean npm dependencies
   contrib          Pre contribution target
   help             Display help
 ```

 ### Structure of the JSON representation